GTK-lab/nextflow-awsbatch/README.md

 }
 ```

-Now, using the same command `nextflow run hba-docker.nf` will *not* cause Nextflow to use docker.
-You must also specify using the `-profile docker` argument to let Nextflow know that docker /should/ be used.
+Lastly, run nextflow with the `-profile docker` argument.
+That's `-profile` with a single dash, not `--profile` --- Nextflow silently ignores unrecognised command line arguments, so make sure you type this one correctly!

 ```groovy
 nextflow run hba-docker.nf -profile docker
 ```

+Without the `-profile docker` argument, Nextflow will not use the docker containers.
-This is not a bug, but a feature --- now, you can choose between "direct" and containerised execution environments with just one command-line argument!
+This allows one to alternate between "direct" local and containerised execution environments by changing command line arguments only.

 ## Using Nextflow with AWS S3